5 Sights in Anglet, France (with Map and Images)

 Show sight on map

-The church of Sainte-Eugénie is located in Biarritz, Pyrénées-Atlantiques.
-It depends on the parish of Notre-Dame-du-Rocher which it forms jointly with the parish communities of the church of Saint-Joseph, the church of Saint-Charles, the church of Saint-Martin, the chapel of the Holy Spirit of Braou and finally the church of Sainte-Thérèse de Biarritz.
-The church has been served since 2012 by the community of Saint-Martin, at the request of Mgr Aillet, Bishop of Bayonne.
+The church of Sainte-Eugénie is located in Biarritz, in the Pyrénées-Atlantiques.
+It depends on the parish of Notre-Dame-du-Rocher, which it forms jointly with the parish communities of the church of Saint-Joseph, the church of Saint-Charles, the church of Saint-Martin, the chapel of the Holy Spirit of Braou and finally the church of Sainte-Thérèse in Biarritz.
+The church has been served since 2012 by the Saint-Martin community, at the request of Mgr Aillet, Bishop of Bayonne.

 Wikipedia: Église Sainte-Eugénie de Biarritz (FR)